jraillard/parkndeploy/doc/step1_deploy_backend.md

 We'll going into a quite straightforward way of doing it but keep in mind that way more complex bicep projects could be made following the [official documentation](https://learn.microsoft.com/azure/azure-resource-manager/bicep/).

-First of all let's create a `infrastructure` folder at the project root that will look like this :
+First of all let's create an `infrastructure` folder at the project root that will look like this :

 ```
 ├── ...